mpenet/flex/README.md

 * *Request* : takes a `Sampler` and a `Limit`implementation and allows to performs recording of a request Lifecycle (accepted/rejected/completed) and trigger subsequent `concurrency limits` update.
-Typicall upon every hit to a system a Request is *acquired* for checks/update.
+Typically upon every hit to a system a Request is *acquired* for checks/update.

 * *Limiter* (naming subject to change) : very thin component that will